 Why Support a Minority Chamber?

-There is a great need to help establish small minority businesses in Kansas City, Kansas.
+There is a great need to help establish small minority businesses in the four state region.
 Based on current economic and education trends, it is evident there is enormous potential for a business resource program (incubator) to expand its role, by participating in community economic development within the context of emerging as a catalyst to bring business services for minority business entrepreneurs' and women business entrepreneurs (M/WBE) to the forefront.